Designing quantum technologies with a quantum computer: Introduction

 More broadly, the simulation of quantum systems \cite{Georgescu2014} stands as one of the most promising applications of quantum computing, alongside drug discovery \cite{DrugDisc_1, DrugDisc_2}, communications \cite{Comms_1, Comms_2}, optimization \cite{Energy_1, Energy_2}, machine learning \cite{ML_2, ML_3, ML_4}, and cryptography \cite{Foreman2023, Qasim2026}.
 Nevertheless, current quantum technologies still operate within the Noisy Intermediate-Scale Quantum (NISQ) era, transitioning toward early fault-tolerant devices, where limited resources and intrinsic noise constrain hardware \cite{Preskill2018, Katabarwa2023}.
 Therefore, a central research direction is the development of efficient algorithms that can approximate the time evolution of quantum systems while minimizing the required computational resources.
 Key optimization metrics include the number of single- and multi-qubit gates, qubit counts, and circuit depth, thereby mitigating restrictions imposed by various sources of noise \cite{Childs2018, Brown2010}.

 Spin Hamiltonians serve as coarse-grained models in chemistry and materials science, capturing collective magnetic interactions in a simplified form.
-When calibrated with accurate parameters, such effective models can reproduce complex phenomena, yet they remain many-body in nature and are generally intractable for classical computation.
-A prominent example is the nuclear magnetic resonance (NMR) spin Hamiltonian, which has become a focus of recent quantum simulation efforts on gate-based processors.
-A recent demonstration of quantum advantage, for instance, demonstrated that simulation of higher-order out-of-time-ordered correlators (OTOCs) is likely beyond the reach of classical supercomputers \cite{Google2025}.
-They later showed that OTOC data harvested from NMR experiments in what they call many-body nuclear spin echo sequences may be used to train parameterized OTOC in an NMR Hamiltonian learning setup to extract molecular geometric information \cite{Zhang2025, OBrien2022}.
-While NMR-type models have provided a valuable testbed for quantum simulation, the electron spin resonance (ESR) Hamiltonian, which we explore in this work, extends this paradigm by incorporating both electronic and nuclear spins along with spin–phonon interactions.
+When calibrated with accurate parameters, these effective models reproduce complex phenomena, yet they remain many-body in nature and are generally intractable for classical computation.
+A prominent example is the nuclear magnetic resonance (NMR) spin Hamiltonian, which has become a focus of recent quantum-simulation efforts on gate-based processors.
+Google Quantum AI and collaborators recently provided evidence that simulating higher-order out-of-time-ordered correlators (OTOCs) of an NMR Hamiltonian lies beyond the reach of state-of-the-art classical methods within practical runtimes \cite{Google2025}; in subsequent work, OTOC data measured in many-body nuclear spin-echo experiments were used to train a parameterized model and infer molecular geometric information \cite{Zhang2025, OBrien2022}.
+These NMR studies bear directly on the present work, because the NMR spin Hamiltonian is a sub-model of the more general electron-spin-resonance (ESR) Hamiltonian we consider, which further couples electronic and nuclear spin degrees of freedom and adds a spin-phonon interaction characteristic of solid-state defects.
+The simulation problem we target is therefore at least as demanding as the NMR case already shown to be hard.

-Together, our approach describes a collection of interacting spin defects distributed inside a real solid with vibrational degrees of freedom.
-This class of ESR spin-defect models, which underpins platforms like the NV center, has received comparatively little attention in the quantum simulation literature despite its application to realistic quantum technologies.
-Only very recently have studies begun exploring quantum algorithms for simulating spin defects in solids \cite{Huang2022, Baker2024, Casares2025}, often by tackling the full electronic structure problem (or a reduced electronic structure problem by utilizing embedding theories \cite{Sheng2022, Chen2025}) at great computational cost.
-By contrast, focusing on an ESR Hamiltonian with an effective spin–boson coupling, as we do in this work, is far more economical in quantum resources than treating electron–phonon interactions from first principles, yet can retain the essential physics needed to design and optimize spin-based quantum technologies.